MENU

 AskIFAS Powered by EDIS

-Ficus elastica 'Variegata': 'Variegata' Rubber Tree1
+Ficus elastica 'Variegata': 'Variegata' Rubber Tree

 Introduction

-Often seen as an interior container plant, Variegated Rubber Tree has large, 5 to 12-inch-long, thick, light green leaves with white or yellow margins, multiple trunks, and a spreading, irregular canopy.
-Able to reach 100 feet in height in its native habitat in the jungle but most often seen at about 25 to 40 feet in the landscape, Rubber Tree is useful as a screen, shade, patio, or specimen tree.
+Often seen as an interior container plant, variegated rubber tree has large, 5 to 12-inch-long, thick, light green leaves with white or yellow margins, multiple trunks, and a spreading, irregular canopy.
+Able to reach 100 feet in height in its native habitat in the jungle but most often seen at about 25 to 40 feet in the landscape, rubber tree is useful as a screen, shade, patio, or specimen tree.
 Its coarse texture makes a strong statement in the landscape.
 Use as a street tree is limited by the tree's tendency to break apart in high winds.
 Perhaps the tree could be made stronger by removing branches with weak tight-angle crotches and spacing major lateral branches along one central trunk.
 Eliminate multiple trunks early in the life of the tree and prune lateral branches so they remain smaller than half the diameter of the trunk to increase longevity in the landscape.

-Figure 1.
-Young Ficus elastica 'Variegata': 'Variegata' Rubber Tree
+Young Ficus elastica 'Variegata': 'Variegata' rubber tree.

 Figure 1.
-Young Ficus elastica 'Variegata': 'Variegata' Rubber Tree
+Young Ficus elastica 'Variegata': 'Variegata' rubber tree.

 General Information